 Wanda Stead and her husband tell the story in this CBC article.
 Screenshots from YouTube.
 Read more...(160 words, 4 images, estimated 38 secs reading time)

 Balut — Would you eat Duck Fetus?
-They actually eat Balut, as it’s called in the Philippines, and Balut was the only food I refused during my entire backpacking trip through Asia.
+They eat Balut in the Philippines, and Balut might be the only food I refused during my entire trip through Asia.

 Imagine being surrounded by Grey Reef Sharks while SCUBA diving – it’s all captured in this awesome 5-minute diving video of Grey Reef Sharks in Nassau, Bahamas, at the Ray of Hope shipwreck.
 I love the ominous music too.
 Check out the video of SCUBA diving with these “Apex Predators” below: